StateFarmASUGameCon/PhaserPrototype/README.md

 1. Click "Go Live" at the bottom.
 1. Your game should now appear in your browser.

-## Basic git commands

 ## Submission Instructions
 1. Push changes to the master branch of your repository.
-See basic git commands above, or talk to one of us if you need help.
+See basic git commands below, or talk to one of us if you need help.
 1. Verify your changes have been pushed by going to the home page of your repository, and clicking the "environment" button.
 1. Click "View Deployment".
 1. Verify the game looks correct, then copy the url for the page.